 Go through your closet, get rid of all of your old or unused clothes and give them away to a local thrift store.

 Put on some of your favorite oldies, classical or country music and pull out some family photo albums.
 Look through the photo albums,cry,have a few good laughs and remember.
 Variation: look through family sentiments, check out collectibles or knick knacks - remembering who gave them to you and reminisce about any good times you may have had or memories and stories that you recall that are in the family.

-Begin studying something you’re curious about.
+Learn something new that you’ve been curious about.
 There's always something you’ve always wanted to know more about.
-You never know where that curiosity or the study will lead you.
+You never know where that curiosity will lead you.
 Become an expert on it.
 Expand on it at every opportunity by following any leads to similar or related subjects as they come up.

-Read the Bible or your favorite literary work of inspiration.
+Try reading the Bible in a different version.
+Reread one of your favorite literary works of inspiration.
 Do you have a go-to book of quotes, phrases or anecdotes that you find encouraging?
 Take time to read it or find a new one that stands out and grabs you.
 Read it.
 Alternately you can pray.
 Pray for someone who frustrates you.
 Pray for a better relationship with this person.
 You might need to ask God to help you do this.
 It could wind up being the best day or evening you’ve had in a long while.
 How?
 Try it and see.

 #19 Learn A New Computer Skill

 Learn a new computer skill; or become skillful with a new software.
 While it’s always a good idea to keep up on all of the computer applications that you regularly use; especially when they get updated.
 It is equally important to learn some new ones from time to time.
 Those new skills could very well come in handy when you least expect them to.
 Numerous new, diverse and helpful software are created everyday.
 Find one that peaks your interest.

 #20 Help Out At A Local Soup Kitchen